-L. Crafton, M. Crafton (Provost and Vice President for Academic Affairs), C. Davidson (Director of the School of the Arts), M. Doyle, P. Erben (Director of Graduate Studies), G. Fraser, R. Hendricks, E. Hipchen, A. Insenga, D. MacComb (Director of English Education), M. Mitchell, D. Newton (Associate VPAA), M. Pearson (Chair), A. Umminger Associate Professors:
+L. Crafton, M. Crafton (Interim President), C. Davidson (Director of the School of the Arts), M. Doyle, P. Erben (Director of Graduate Studies), G. Fraser, R. Hendricks, E. Hipchen, A. Insenga, D. MacComb, M. Mitchell, D. Newton (Associate VPAA), M. Pearson (Chair), A. Umminger Associate Professors:

-S. Boyd (Associate Chair), K. Casper, R. Harrison, J. Masters, L. Miller, E. Mock (Film Studies Coordinator) Assistant Professors:
+S. Boyd (Associate Chair), K. Casper, D. Bremyer, M. Franks, R. Harrison, L. Haught, J. Masters, L. Miller, E. Mock (Film Studies Coordinator)

+Learning Outcomes

-M. Franks, L. Haught Learning Outcomes Graduate students will be able to demonstrate: - Advanced mastery of content within the discipline by answering comprehensive questions about specific writers, genres, texts, and literary periods that they have studied - That they have achieved refined skills in professional and scholarly writing presuming a command of pertinent critical assumptions, methodologies, and practices - A facility in relating the facts and ideas of the discipline to cognate fields and exploring their correspondence, particularly within the context of western intellectual history - A keen awareness of contemporary issues in the study of literature, including those which emanate from an understanding of the differences among cultural value systems Master of Arts English, M.A.
+Graduate students will demonstrate:

+- Advanced mastery of content within the discipline by answering comprehensive questions about specific writers, genres, texts, and literary periods that they have studied - That they have achieved refined skills in professional and scholarly writing presuming a command of pertinent critical assumptions, methodologies, and practices - A facility in relating the facts and ideas of the discipline to cognate fields and exploring their correspondence, particularly within the context of western intellectual history - A keen awareness of contemporary issues in the study of literature, including those which emanate from an understanding of the differences among cultural value systems Master of Arts English, M.A.